vippsas/vipps-developers/newsletters/2019-11-newsletter.md

 # Further plans

 We are working on more developer resources, including a data API and a developer dashboard.
-We can not provide any dates yet, but we welcome input in the form of issues on https://github.com/vippsas/vipps-developers.
+We cannot provide any dates yet, but we welcome input in the form of issues on https://github.com/vippsas/vipps-developers.

 # Questions or comments?